k2view-academy/K2View-Academy/articles/19_Broadway/02_broadway_high_level_components.md

 ## Iterations

-A common pattern of execution is to perform an iterative operation on a data set.
-For instance, performing some data transformation on a database result-set or traversing a JSON array obtained from a REST API.
+A common usage of a flow is to perform an iterative operation on a specific data set.
+For instance, it can be used to transform data from a database result-set or read through a JSON array retrieved by a REST API.
-The way Broadway deals with such cases is with the **Iterate** line (double dotted line below).
+Broadway deals with such cases by using iterations which are shown with the **Iterate** line.

 This signals Broadway to perform the operation for every entry in the data set.

 <img src="images/overview_iterate.png" >